 The VIX API is high level and practical for both script writers and application programmers.
-It runs on either Windows or Linux and supports management of VMware Workstation, VMware Server and VMware vSphere, including ESX/ESXi and vCenter Server.
+It runs on either Windows or Linux and supports management of VMware Workstation, VMware Server and VMware vSphere, including VMware ESX/ESXi and vCenter Server.
 Additionally, bindings are provided for C, Perl and COM (Visual Basic, VBscript, C#).

 PARAMETER ELEMENT DESCRIPTION Code VMX30 Name Disable remote operations within the guest.
-Description The VIX API enables systems administrators to write programs and scripts that automate virtual machine operations, as well as guest operating systems within the virtual machines themselves.
+Description The VIX API enables systems administrators to write programs and scripts that automate virtual machine operations as well as guest operating systems within the virtual machines themselves.
 If enabled, the system administrator can execute scripts or programs that use the VIX API to execute tasks within the guest OS.
-Threat An adversary potentially can execute unauthorized scripts within the guest OS.
+Add text here: For more information on this setting, please see the following KB article: http://kb.vmware.com/kb/1010103